Meanjin: Description

 Meanjin was one of Australia's longest-running literary magazines.
 (Note: Hermes, published by the University of Sydney Union, was established in 1886, but has not been published continuously; Southerly was first published in September 1939.)
 For the first two years it was issued on a bi-monthly basis, and later in 1944 was published as a larger quarterly work with approximately 4,000 circulation.

 A scholarly, peer-reviewed journal, it "manag[ed] to be serious and playful at once".
 Subjects included philosophy, poetry, fiction, essays, memoirs, and other forms of writing, and also produces podcasts.
 A print edition was produced quarterly.
 The online edition is updated on a daily basis.

-Cessation

-In September 2025, Melbourne University Publishing announced a controversial decision to cease publication of Meanjin at the end of 2025, but to retain its website and an online archive.
-Editor Esther Anatolitis and production editor Eli McLean were made redundant.

 Notable contributors

 The magazine has been the vehicle for important new work by Australian writers A. D. Hope, James McAuley, Douglas Stewart, Judith Wright, Patrick White, Randolph Stow, Joan London, Frank Moorhouse, Sarah Holland-Batt, Ellen van Neerven, and Les Murray.
 Special issues have been devoted to Joseph Furphy and Vance Palmer, among others.